ratwolfzero/hopalong_python/README.md

 ## References

-John Lansdown Rae A. Earnshaw Editors,
-Computers in Art, Design and Animation, Springer-Verlag

-Chapter:
-Graphic Potential of Recursive Functions, Barry Martin
+Barry Martin, "Graphic Potential of Recursive Functions," in Computers in Art, Design and Animation (J. Landsdown and R. A. Earnshaw, eds.), New York: Springer–Verlag, 1989 pp. 109–129.

 ISBN-13: 978-1-4612-8868-8,  e-ISBN-13: 978-1-4612-4538-4

 ----------------------------------------------------------------------------------------------------------------------------------------------------

-Spektrum der Wissenschaft: (German version of Scientific American), Computer Kurzweil (September 1988), Computergraphik A. K. Dewdney
+A.K.
+Dewdney in Spektrum der Wissenschaft "Computer Kurzweil" 1988, (German version of Scientific American)

 ISBN 3-922508-50-2